 \subsection{Bayesian Optimization}

-An INTEL type BDEMM algorithm, termed accelerated Bayesian Optimization (ABO), is proposed to address the following question: how to make use of low-fidelity (LF) data to accelerate a searching process that aims to find the global optimum of a black-box objective function that is highly expensive to evaluate \cite{liu2020harnessing}.
-ABO works by dynamically weighting two candidate models, an LF GP model, and a high-fidelity (HF) GP model, similarly to INTEL.
-The weight of the LF GP model takes a larger value at the initial searching phase, as less HF data are available during that period.
-As more and more HF data are sampled and provided to update the HF GP model, the LF GP model is down-weighted gradually following Bayesian formalism.
-ABO thus provides an elegant way to harness LF data to accelerate the searching process of BO without compromise in searching quality.
+To accelerate the search for the global optimum of a black-box objective function that is expensive to evaluate using low-fidelity (LF) data, an INTEL-type BDEMM algorithm called accelerated Bayesian Optimization (ABO) has been proposed in \cite{liu2020harnessing}.
+ABO dynamically weights two candidate models: a LF GP model and a high-fidelity (HF) GP model, similar to INTEL.
+During the initial searching phase when less HF data are available, the weight of the LF GP model takes on a larger value.
+As more HF data become available and are used to update the HF GP model, the LF GP model is gradually down-weighted following Bayesian formalism.
+Consequently, ABO offers an elegant solution to leveraging LF data to accelerate BO searching processes without compromising search quality.